bmjoy/Dungeon-Game/README.md

 # Dungeon-Game

-A small two level stealth game.
+A small two level mobile stealth game.
 Choose your weapon and make your way through the level fighting skeletons and collecting coins.

 .apk file for android phones.